This is Dundee's story of those that served in the First World War, and of the people left at home

 - Grave/Mem Ref no: B.14.

 - Date of Birth: 03.10.1891

 More about George Hubert Murray Dickson

-George was the brother of Captain Robert Cecil Dickson, Royal Army Medical Corps, who died 16.06.1919.
+George was the brother of Captain Robert Cecil Dickson, Royal Army Medical Corps, who was accidently killed 16.06.1919.